wendyverdonk93/docs/content/faq/general/generic-gateways.md

 Generic gateways can be particularly useful for gift cards, because we don't support all open-loop gift cards in our ecommerce integrations and no [closed-loop gift cards](/faq/general/multisafepay-glossary/#closed-loop-gift-card).
 Therefore in some integrations, we use generic gift card gateways.

-For more information about integrating open-loop and closed-loop gift cards in our platform, email the Integration Team at <integration@multisafepay.com>
+For more information about integrating open-loop and closed-loop gift cards in our platform, email our Integration Team at <integration@multisafepay.com>

 ### Requirements